HenryJrA/bingo-project/README.md

 pseudocode:

 BINGO
-1. GAME START BY A 5X5 GRID WITH NUMBER IN EACH CELL FROM 1 TO 25  RANDOMLY PLACED
+1. GAME START BY A 5X5 GRID WITH NUMBER IN EACH CELL FROM 1 TO 100  RANDOMLY PLACED
 2. BIG BALL CONTAINING ALL THE BALLS FOR EACH NUMBER
   .1 PICK A NUMBER RANDOMLY

-  .2 PLACE EACH NUMBER PICKED BY THE COMPUTER IN A ROW THAT SHOWS ALL THE NUMBERS PICKED
-3. EACH NUMBER WILL BE USED TO COMPARE THE GRID THAT WE HAVE AND TO COMPLETE THAT SQUARE OF NUMBER .1IF PLAYER COMPLETE A FULL ROW
+3. EACH NUMBER WILL BE USED TO COMPARE THE GRID THAT WE HAVE AND TO COMPLETE THAT SQUARE OF NUMBER 1.IF PLAYER COMPLETE A FULL ROW
 ANNOUCE BINGO
-   .2IF PLAYER COMPLETE A COLUMN
+   2.IF PLAYER COMPLETE A COLUMN
 ANNOUCE BINGO
 4. WHOEVER FINISH A ROW OR COLUMN FIRST AND ANNOUCE BINGO FIRST WINS